 Remember that each runner is an individual and will respond to cold weather differently!
 Above all else, prioritize your own safety and comfort.

-My legs turn red and are super itchy after a run in the cold.
-What is this?
+My legs are red and super itchy after a run in the cold.
+Why is this?

 Warming up too quickly can worsen chilblains – meaning that jumping in the shower immediately after a run may actually make the symptoms worse rather than better.
 Based on personal experience, I’ve found that changing into warm dry clothes immediately after a run and then gradually warming up before showering decreases the occurrence of chilblains.
 The best course of action is preventative: wear warm, wicking gear on your winter runs (see below).